Swimming Pool Heat Pumps and Pool Heaters

-There are many options available for heating a swimming pool.
-These include
+There are several common options available for heating a swimming pool.
+These include:-

 Put simply a heat pump normally offers the lowest cost method of heating your swimming pool.

-Heat pumps extract heat from the outside air by using refrigeration technology.
+Heat pumps extract FREE heat from the outside air by using refrigeration technology.

 They have a built in heat exchanger which transfers the heat captured from the air into the pool water.
 The heat exchangers are normally made of titanium so that they are resistant to the corrosive effects of pool chlorine on most metals.